apsolutionhungary/madskillz/DataAndAnalytics.md

 # Data and Analytics Roles

-## Analystttttttt
+## Analyst
 > I am a valuable, enthusiastic and net-positive member of a Readify team.
-TEST IT

-#### I CHANGE CODE high quality data and analytics solutions.
+#### I produce high quality data and analytics solutions.
-- THIS LINE CHANGED
+- I am learning to tame complexity when analysing problems and constructing solutions.
-- SECOND CHANGE develop solutions that are efficient, scalable, supportable, maintainable and easily understood by others.
+- I am learning to develop solutions that are efficient, scalable, supportable, maintainable and easily understood by others.
-- THIRD CHANGE how to implement valuable quality assurance practices.
+- I am learning how to implement valuable quality assurance practices.
-- WITH ANOTHER USER proficient with my tools and the core building blocks used by our team.
+- I am becoming proficient with my tools and the core building blocks used by our team.
 - I am learning how to pull together the various aspects of a solution.
 - I am learning how to stand up a build and delivery pipeline.
 - I am employing the right techniques to develop a solution that meets my client's needs.